nkhil/testing-stdout/README.md

 # testing-stdout

-How to test stdout in Node.js
+This repository was made to accompany my blog post on [How to test stdout in NodeJS](https://js.plainenglish.io/how-to-test-stdout-output-in-node-js-6c36edc610d1) using Jest.

 ## Setup